How often should you use purple shampoo for your hair?

 While it’s a true miracle delivered for those with blonde hair, artificial or au-natural, it is often confusing how to use this product correctly.
 Does the “shampoo” in purple shampoo mean you can use it every day?

-It is not advisable to use your regular shampoo and purple shampoo at the same time since this can cause damage to your hair.
+It is not advisable to use your regular shampoo and purple shampoo at the same time, as this can damage and dry out your hair.

-Purple shampoo is also NOT a permanent replacement for your regular shampoo.
-Purple shampoo acts like a treatment rather than a cleanser, and it does not clean the scalp as your regular shampoos do.
+Purple shampoo is also NOT a permanent replacement for normal shampoo.
+It acts like a hair treatment rather than a cleanser and does not clean the scalp as regular shampoos do.
+Regular shampoos are designed to remove dirt and oil from the scalp, while purple shampoos are formulated to neutralize brassy tones in light hair.

-There are some things to consider when deciding how often you should use a purple shampoo.
-But, generally speaking, consider using a purple shampoo once a week rather than every day.
+There are some things to consider when deciding how often to use purple shampoo, but a good hair care routine would be using it once a week rather than every day.
+Overuse can lead to a buildup of purple pigments, giving your hair a dull, darker appearance.

 How long should I leave purple shampoo in my hair?